 I personally did not encounter any evidence of a prior belief in a deity in any of the areas I entered.
 Religion was introduced into Papua and New Guinea by Christian missionaries, but their message was not always accepted as a viable alternative.
 These primitive people were told that it was wrong to fear spirits and demons which they imagined existed behind rocks, in caves, or in rivers, and could not see.
 But nor could they see the Christian God whom they were told lived somewhere up in the sky.

-History is the window into our past, but it also assists us in gaining an understanding as to how and why we arrived at where we are today.
-In many cases it enables us to predict the future, hence the adage: ‘History repeats itself.’
+History is the window into our past, but it also assists us in gaining an understanding of how and why we arrived at where we are today.
+In many cases, it enables us to predict the future, hence the adage: ‘History repeats itself.’

 I came to realize that the validity of religious belief could not be effectively debated without acquiring an in-depth knowledge of its history; without comparing the various religious texts; without deliberating the concept of creation in light of modern scientific research; without considering an alternative to Heaven and Hell and to an elusive anthropomorphic God.